apache/accumulo-website/_docs-2/security/authorizations.md

 ### Writing labeled data

-When [writing data to Accumulo]({% durl getting-started/clients#writing-data %}), users can specify a security label for each value by passing a [ColumnVisibilty] to the [Mutation].
+When [writing data to Accumulo]({% durl getting-started/clients#writing-data %}), users can specify a security label for each value by passing a [ColumnVisibility] to the [Mutation].

 ```java
 try (BatchWriter writer = client.createBatchWriter("employees")) {